A Tradition of Song

 The Motto in Music

-The recurring refrain of "Never Give In" throughout the College Song is no accident — it is a deliberate invocation of Sir Henry Lawrence's dying words, which became the college's motto.
+The recurring refrain of "Never Give In" throughout the College Song is no accident — it is a deliberate invocation of Maj Gen Sir Henry Montgomery Lawrence's dying words, which became the college's motto.
 The song serves as a musical reaffirmation of the values that define Lawrence College: resilience, honour, and an unyielding spirit.

 Many Old Gallians report that hearing the College Song long after their departure from Ghora Gali produces powerful feelings of connection to the institution and to the friends they made there.
 The song is, in a very real sense, the sound of the Gallian community.